This webpage is intended for members of the UK general public. Designed and funded by Novartis in partnership with key experts.

 Talk to your GP about your concerns

 If you find your baby is not showing the 3 movements shown in the video above, it could simply mean that they are late in the normal age range for reaching these movement milestones.
-However, in some rare cases, delays in reaching such milestones could be down to other causes.6,7
+However, in some rare cases, delays in reaching such milestones could be down to other causes, such as neuromuscular disease.6,7

 If you have any concerns, it is important to make sure and speak to your GP.